Start here

 Use the 2A to 4C visual guide to understand your pattern.

-A simple routine for reducing puffiness and keeping curl shape.
+The Routine adjusted for reducing puffiness and keeping curl Shape.

 Understand product types before buying anything.